Goda’s Slave – Chapter 7: Twin Gardens

 The assistant seemed to have sensed her hesitation.
 “Are you sure?”

 “Well….”
 Kanna’s shoulders slumped and she leaned her weight against the table.
-She looked off towards the side, at the slice of dim desert that hovered over the fence.
-“I had a twin, but she died during childbirth and so she never used her name.
+She looked off towards the side, at the edge of quickly-dimming twilight that hovered over the desert.
+“I had a twin.
+She died during childbirth and so they never wrote her name down anywhere, and I only knew it because my mother told me.
 Does she have to be listed as well?”

 “No,” Finn said in a quiet voice, her expression awkward, if lightly sympathetic.
 Before long, she had gathered the pages that were strewn across the table and began to make notes on them.
 Kanna could hear the vague scratching of the pen, a sound that made her wonder what other lies of omission those papers were telling about her.